Gufran/flightpath/site/route-discovery.md

 In order to route the traffic to internal services you need to add a tag and some metadata to the service definition before Flightpath can identify it as a valid target.

+ 1. Tag the service with `in-flightpath`
+ 1. Add metadata `flightpath-route-main = the-domain.tld/path`

+and you should be able to access the service on `http://thedomain.tld/path`

 !!! info
     Flightpath can route traffic to any service.
 It does not matter if the service has connect sidecar or not, if a service is registered in consul catalog with proper tag and metadata Flightpath can route traffic to it.